-A snapshot command is available for users who wish to start processing data before the analysis is completed.
+A snapshot command is available in a reprocessing copy of ChemStation for users who wish to start processing data before the analysis is completed.

 The layout of the signal and status information windows, including the components of the schematic instrument interface diagram, is saved automatically.